tomeshnet/mesh-orange/README.md

     make -C boards/sun8i-h2plus-orangepi-zero image

-First, any packages required to complete the build are installed - this needs to be done for both the debian environment and the specific board environment, which is why there are two lines.
+First, any packages required to complete the build are installed - this needs to be done for both the Debian environment and the specific board environment, which is why there are two lines.

 Next, the image is built.
 Once the disk image is completed, it will placed